Stop Using Expedia or Kayak: Use Google Flights to Find Cheap Flights

 Filter Down to Fit Your Travel Needs

-Sometimes we have preferences on our travel.
+Sometimes we have preferences for our travel.
 Looking to take a first-class flight for your honeymoon?
 Only want to depart out after a certain time?
 Only want to fly a specific airline?
-Don’t worry, Google Flights has taken these things into consideration with their search functionality.
-Here are all of the things you are filter when searching for flights on Google Flights:
+Don’t worry, Google Flights has taken these things into consideration.

 - Overhead Bin Access: This new feature is a way to filter out most Basic Economy Fares.
 Basic Economy fares that allow free carry-on bags (like Delta or American Airlines) will still be included.

-- Stops: You can select how many stops you’re willing to make during your trip or note if you only want nonstop flights.
+- Number of Stops: You can select how many stops you’re willing to make during your trip or note if you only want nonstop flights.
 You can also filter out flights with extra-long layovers.

 - Price: You can set the maximum price you want to pay for a flight.

 - Times: Only want to depart in the morning?
 Or know you must arrive by a certain time?
-Use this filter to identify flights that fit the range you are seeing.
+Use this filter to identify flights that fit the departure and arrival times that work for you

 - Airlines: Whether you have airline loyalty or are looking to finally take a flight on a five-star premier airline, you can use the Airline filter to only see flights for specific airlines or alliances that you seek.